 - Scribe a line at the center of one lower transverse rail

-- Measure out part of bracket width, i.e. 2 inches and draw vertical line
+- Measure out half of bracket width, i.e. 2 inches and draw vertical line

 - Place the 2 rails together and align perfectly, use a set square to continue scribed line across both brackets.
 These lines indicate the reference point for Dowelmax